0402D/Part-II/Running-experiment/README.md

-THis folder contains the codes for running the experiment and the information sheets given to the participants.
+THis folder contains the codes for constructing data and running the experiment, the information sheets given to the participants and the Good Clinical Practice certificate.